Storing water is one of the most important things that a prepper can do. It should be the first thing on your list, or at least close to the top!

 Many people claim to be preppers but they haven’t stored a drop of water.
 They have freeze-dried rations for months and enough guns and ammo to wage a war single-handedly, but they’ve ignored the most important thing for human survival…water.

-Before we take a closer look at water storage containers, let’s talk about a couple of common misconceptions that people believe to be true about water and water storage.
+Before we take a closer look at water storage, let’s talk about a couple of common misconceptions that people believe to be true about water and water storage.

 The number one question people ask when they first decide to store water is, “How long does it take until my water goes bad?”
 This isn’t a concern at all!
 When water is properly stored, it doesn’t ever go bad.